Newcastle United 3-1 Birmingham City

 Substitution, Birmingham City.
 Diego Fabbrini replaces Maikel Kieftenbeld.

 Attempt missed.
-Lukas Jutkiewicz (Birmingham City) header from the centre of the box is close, but misses to the left.
+Lukas Jutkiewicz (Birmingham City) header from the left side of the box misses to the left.
+Assisted by Jonathan Grounds with a cross.

 Attempt missed.
-Jonjo Shelvey (Newcastle United) right footed shot from outside the box is too high.
+Jonjo Shelvey (Newcastle United) right footed shot from outside the box is high and wide to the right.
+Assisted by Ayoze Pérez.

 Attempt blocked.
-Ayoze Pérez (Newcastle United) right footed shot from the centre of the box is blocked.
+Ayoze Pérez (Newcastle United) right footed shot from outside the box is blocked.
+Assisted by Yoan Gouffran.

 Attempt missed.
-Lukas Jutkiewicz (Birmingham City) header from the centre of the box is too high.
+Lukas Jutkiewicz (Birmingham City) header from the centre of the box is just a bit too high.
+Assisted by David Cotterill with a cross following a set piece situation.

 Substitution